Products We Endorse and Use

 Products we Endorse and Use.
 Below is a Double Pole, Plug ON Eaton Surge Protector.

-Arc Fault Circuit Iinterrupterr Breakers
+Arc Fault Circuit Interrupter Breakers

 Ground Fault Protection